cognitedata/cdp-spark-datasource/README.md

 Learn more about relationships [here](https://docs.cognite.com/api/v1/#tag/Relationships)

-Note that relationships can not be updated, but can only be read, created, or deleted.
+Note that relationships can't be updated, but can only be read, created, or deleted.
-If you want to change a relationship, you can first delete it, and then recreate it with the same external id. externalId, sourceExternalId, sourceType, targetExternalId, targetType can not be null.
+If you want to change a relationship, you can first delete it, and then recreate it with the same external id. `externalId`, `sourceExternalId`, `sourceType`, `targetExternalId`, `targetType` can't be null.

 ```scala
 // Scala Example